 CAA Saskatchewan has represented the interests of motorists since it was founded in 1917.
 The world has evolved since then and so has CAA.
-As a dedicated safety advocate for motorists, travellers, and consumers, CAA provides education and information, supports traffic safety programs, and addresses related public policy issues.
+As a dedicated safety advocate for motorists, pedestrians, travellers, and consumers, CAA provides education and information, supports traffic safety programs, and addresses related public policy issues.

 Gas Price Monitor

 Canadians can become better informed about gas prices with great tools and resources to help consumers become more gas savvy.
 There’s information on how the price of gas is determined, how gas is made, and how to become eco drivers.
 The CAA Gas Price Monitor provides consumers with the knowledge needed to make a well-informed decision on when to gas up.
 Learn more, and explore gas prices in Regina and Saskatoon.